 We see the worship of the church, with its liturgy of the word, followed by the liturgy of the table, as the foundation of Christian formation.
 Sermons, readings, music and other elements of the service of Holy Eucharist, represent some of the best sources of learning and spiritual guidance.

 The clergy and people of our parish participate in outside opportunities of formation.
 Our diocese offers resources, as well as the wider church.
 Our parishioners and clergy attend the annual Winter Convocation, a day-long formation event of the diocese.
 For the recent bicentennial celebration of our diocese, we made on-site tours of the oldest historic churches in order to learn more about our history in Ohio.
-In 2020 our leadership will engage in the Connecting Communities initiative of our diocese, as well as pursuing our third Mutual Ministry Review under the direction of the diocese.
+In 2020 our leadership engaged in the Connecting Communities initiative of our diocese, as well as pursuing our third Mutual Ministry Review under the direction of the diocese.
 We see theological reflection as very close to the heart of what we do.

 See John Cerrato if you have an interest in this ministry.